 Give us a fun fact about yourself… I was a past external examiner at The University of the West of England in both Real Estate and Building Surveying courses.

-Corrina joined Watts as Financial Controller and Company Secretary in December 2019.
+Corrina was promoted to the role of Finance Director in April 2021, having joined as Financial Controller and Company Secretary in December 2019.
 Corrina is a senior financial executive with more than 14 years’ experience leading finance, legal, and HR functions.

 Corrina has a B. Comm and an LL.
 B (Hons) from the National University of Ireland and is a qualified accountant.